personalcomputer/tableconv/README.md

                         experimental feature)
   --restrict-schema     Exclude all columns not included in the SCHEMA_COERCION definition.
                         (WARNING: experimental feature)
-  --daemon              Tableconv startup time (python startup time) is slow.
+  --daemonize           Tableconv startup time (python startup time) is slow.
 To mitigate that,
                         you can first run tableconv as a daemon, and then all future invocations will be fast. (while daemon is still alive) (WARNING: experimental feature)
+  --multitable, --multifile
+                        Convert "database" formats, such as folders with many csvs, or a multi-tab spreadsheet.
+(WARNING: experimental mode, very rough, details undocumented)

 supported url schemes:
   ascii:- (dest only)